Nitesh3007/Pokedex/README.md

 #  Pokedex Search App

-A simple full-stack Pokémon search application built as part of an assignment.
+A simple full-stack Pokemon search application built as part of an assignment.
 Users can search for any Pokémon by name and view detailed information fetched from the **PokeAPI**, optimized through a **backend caching layer** for fast responses.

 ---